Photo to OpenSCAD: Generate Parametric 3D Models from Any Image

 1. Upload your photo to 3DMyPhoto

-2. Select the OpenSCAD export option
+2. Pick the OpenSCAD export option

-3. Download your generated .scad file
+3. Download the .scad file

-4. Open it in OpenSCAD (free download)
+4. Open it in OpenSCAD (free, all platforms)

 Generate OpenSCAD from Your Photos